-- (1) In this regulation commencement date means the day these Regulations come into operation. - (2) University guidelines, codes, charters, policies and procedures which are in force immediately before the commencement date, to the extent that they are not inconsistent with these Regulations or other University legislation - continue in operation; and (a) - may be amended or revoked by the person or body which made them or by the (b) University, - (3) During the period between the making of these Regulations and the commencement date, elections must be conducted for the purposes of these Regulations, to take effect on the commencement date.
+- (1) In this regulation commencement date means the day these Regulations come into operation. - (2) University guidelines, codes, standing orders, terms of reference, policies and procedures which are in force immediately before the commencement date, to the extent that they are not inconsistent with these Regulations or other University legislation- - (a) continue in operation; and - (b) may be amended or revoked by the person or body which made them or by the University, - (3) During the period between the making of these Regulations and the commencement date, elections must be conducted for the purposes of these Regulations, to take effect on the commencement date.